 Office of the United States Trade Representative, Executive Office of the President.

-The Office of the United States Trade Representative (USTR) is issuing a final rule to update its Freedom of Information Act (FOIA) regulations.
-USTR last made changes to its FOIA regulations in 1975.
-Since that time the information relating to USTR has changed and there have been several changes to the FOIA, which needed to be reflected in the regulations.
+The Office of the United States Trade Representative (USTR) is issuing a proposed rule to update its Freedom of Information Act regulations.
+USTR's last made changes to its FOIA regulations in 1975.
+Since that time the information relating to USTR has changed and there have been several changes to the Freedom of Information Act, which needed to be reflected in the regulations.

 FOR FURTHER INFORMATION CONTACT:

 Since that time, pertinent information relating to USTR has changed and USTR has made changes in the way it implements the FOIA.
 In addition, Executive Order 13392 mandated changes in federal agency FOIA practices to ensure prompt and effective response to the public's requests for information.
 70 FR 75373, Dec.
 19, 2005.
-Finally, Public Law 110-175, the OPEN Government Act of 2007, amended the definition of “representative of the news media” and made other changes to the FOIA.
+Finally, Public Law 110-175, the OPEN Government Act of 2007, amended the definition of “representative of the news media” and made other changes to the Freedom of Information Act.

 Executive Order 12866

-The United States Trade Representative certifies that the final rule is not significant for purposes of Executive Order 12866, 58 FR 51735, Oct.
+The United States Trade Representative certifies that the proposed rule is not significant for purposes of Executive Order 12866, 58 FR 51735, Oct.
 4, 1993.
-Therefore, OMB has not reviewed the final rule under that Executive Order.
+Therefore, OMB has not reviewed the proposed rule under that Executive Order.

 Regulatory Flexibility Act